violet-eco/violet-eco.github.io/docs/technical/pre-compiling.md

 build process.
 VPP files can be compiled quickly, allowing users to install and run applications without significant delays or long wait times.

-## Compatibility With non-Violet Operating Systems
+## Compatibility with non-Violet Operating Systems

 Being a multiplatform technology, Rosa can also be run on non-Violet operating systems using a lightweight wrapper provided by Violet.
 Available for download from Violet's